MusicDin/kumuluzee-samples/kumuluzee-database-schema-migrations-liquibase/README.md

 ### Implement REST service

-To trigger Liquibase migrations at runtime, we need to inject the `LiquibaseContainer` object.
+To trigger Liquibase database schema migrations at runtime, we need to inject the `LiquibaseContainer` object.
 The LiquibaseContainer contains the corresponding Liquibase object, which is created based on the `jndiName` specified in the `@LiquibaseChangelog` annotation.

 *Note: If only one Liquibase configuration is specified in the KumuluzEE configuration file, the `jndiName` parameter or the entire `@LiquibaseChangelog` annotation can be omitted.*